IBM/dbb-git-migration-modeler/schema/README.md

 ### VS Code YAML extension

-To code YAML in VS Code, most users take advantage of the [YAML](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml) extension by Red Hat.
+To code YAML in VS Code, most users take advantage of the [RedHat YAML](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml) extension.

 You can associate the schema using a modeline (a comment).
 All sample files come with this modeline.